Nikoleta79/RealEstateCareapp/README.md

 1. Authentication: Secure authentication mechanisms have been implemented.
 2. Testing: The application has undergone testing to ensure that all security measures work as intended, providing a safe environment for users.
 3. Netlify & Ionic Security: The app leverages the security features provided by Netlify and Ionic, ensuring secure deployment and application management.
 4. The password is using API key, indicating that the data is private and requires authentication, is hashed, tokens were used.
-5. Aria was also used.
+5. Aria was also used for extra security.

 # Usability